Heber Valley Corridor Public Comment Period

 UDOT is holding a public comment period to solicit input on the scope of the EIS, draft purpose and need, and alternative screening criteria from April 30 through June 14, 2021.

 Comments sought by UDOT during the scoping comment period include specific comments to the proposed action and draft purpose and need of the project, appropriate information that could be pertinent to analysis of environmental effects, identification of significant issues, draft screening criteria, and identification of potential alternatives.

 A public meeting is not planned at this stage of the process — UDOT held a virtual public meeting during the early scoping phase on Aug.
 27, 2020, which informed the development of the purpose and need that will be available for review and comment.
-The project team will be presenting updates to the Heber City Council on May 4, the Wasatch County Council on May 5, and the Wasatch County Interlocal meeting on May 26.
-UDOT encourages the public to join those online meetings to learn more.
+The project team presented updates to the Heber City Council on May 4, the Wasatch County Council on May 5, and the Wasatch County Interlocal meeting on May 26.

 Comments may be submitted through the website hebervalleyeis.udot.utah.gov, email firstname.lastname@example.org, voicemail, or by sending a letter.
 Please visit hebervalleyeis.udot.utah.gov for more information.Tags: Heber Valley Corridor, Heber Valley EIS